virtualitems/tshex-cli/docs/library-structure.md

     adapter[Adapter] --> thirdParty["Third-party library"]
     adapter --> port[Port]
     port --> application[Application]
-    port --> domain[Domain]
     application --> domain
 ```

 This direction keeps the core model isolated from transport and infrastructure
 details.
 Adapters integrate with external libraries and context ports.
 Ports
-connect the context boundary to application processes or directly to domain
-capabilities when no application orchestration is needed.
-The deeper a layer
+connect the context boundary to application processes.
+The deeper a layer is,
-is, the less it should know about the outside.
+the less it should know about the outside.

 > **Warning**
 > Avoid importing adapter-specific concerns into the domain layer.
 Once a domain